-People often use the term “slipped disc” to described back pain.
+People often use the term “slipped disc” or "bulging disc" to described back pain.
 This term can often refer to a disc prolapse.
 A disc prolapse can occur in your lower back, upper back or your neck.

 The spine is made up of bones called vertebrae and each vertebra is cushioned by spongy structures called “intervertebral discs”.
 Intervertebral discs are incredibly robust, however they don’t like repetitive movements as this can impact on the integrity of the structure.

 The discs have a flat structure with a jelly-like center.
 The spinal cord runs from the brain and through the center of the spine.
 The nerves that send messages to the arms, legs and rest of the body exit the spine from the spaces between the vertebrae.

 A disc prolapse occurs when there is a protrusion of one on the discs between the vertebrae.
 However, it is important to note that most people with back pain do not have any damage to their spine.

 The back pain comes from the danger signals sent from the muscles, ligaments, and joints.
 More persistent back pain may also be associated with arthritis of the facet joints and degeneration of the discs.
 A disc prolapse can put pressure on nerves, causing back pain, cramping, spasms and numbness.